AubreyOlefile/AubreyOlefile/README.md

 📖Still Learning: AWS, Networking.

-Currently working on: C++ port for mxParsar.
+Currently working on: C++ port for mxParsar, Unreal Engine , Stock Market App.

 <!---
 AubreyOlefile/AubreyOlefile is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.